JetBrains/guide/site/ai/links/full-line-code-completion-in-ides/index.md

 ---
 date: 2024-04-40
-title: Full Line Code Completion in JetBrains IDEs, All You Need to Know
+title: Full Line Code Completion in JetBrains IDEs
 topics:
   - ai
 author: pwe
-subtitle: What is full line code completion is, how does it work, what languages are supported, and how can you get started
+subtitle: How does it work, what languages are supported, and how can you get started?
 thumbnail: ./thumbnail.png
 linkURL: "https://blog.jetbrains.com/blog/2024/04/04/full-line-code-completion-in-jetbrains-ides-all-you-need-to-know/"
 ---